GraysonCAdams/amazon-ynab-sync/README.md

 - After initial start-up, this matches only when new order emails are received, _that_ is the trigger.

 ## How do I check old orders?

-If you would like to scan just a few past orders, the recommended way is to forward old email confirmation emails (subject example) to yourself and monitor logs to confirm they are being scanned.

 If you have a bunch that you would like imported, you may use the historical email search feature, which will scan old emails up to a configured amount, and match those _first_ before moving onto watching for new emails. **When turned on, it will load these emails into the cache on every start-up, so be aware of that.**